 The Best Rome Food Tours

 I’m passionate about the city of Rome and I want you to be as well.
 That’s why The Roman Guy offers a variety of Rome guided tours and day trips.
-We offer Vatican tours, Roman Colosseum tours (complete with skip the line privileges) and a top-shelf local food tour in Trastavere.
+We offer lots of Rome tours, including a local food tour in Trastavere.
 Come experience The Eternal City’s amazing aperitivos and apericenas with The Roman Guy!

 I know Rome better than any travel blogger who’s spent a few odd weekends there.
 I know it better than most Romans because knowing it best is how I earn my living.
 Today, I am going to break down the best places to get a pre-dinner aperitivo.